vkcode7/cpp/lc/SlidingWindow/Leetcode Submissions.md

 # 1431.
 Kids With the Greatest Number of Candies [Super Easy] via Kadane
 https://leetcode.com/problems/kids-with-the-greatest-number-of-candies/description/

-This document describes the solution to the "Kids With the Greatest Number of Candies" problem (LeetCode #1431).

-## Problem Description
 Given an array `candies` where `candies[i]` represents the number of candies the `i`-th kid has, and an integer `extraCandies`, determine whether each kid can have the greatest number of candies among all kids by giving them all the `extraCandies`.
 Return a boolean array `result` of length `n`, where `result[i]` is `true` if, after giving the `i`-th kid all the extra candies, they will have the greatest number of candies, and `false` otherwise.
 Multiple kids can have the greatest number of candies.

 ### Example